 The Codex Standard (118) dictates the standards for ‘gluten-free’ and ‘very low gluten’ labelling.
 The standards are dictated by the Codex Alimentarius Commission.

-The Codex Standard was revised in November 2008 and products in the current Food List all comply with the new standard.
-This new revised standard forms the basis of the European Commission's No. 41/2009 Labelling legislation.
+The Codex Standard was revised in November 2008 and products in the current Food List all comply with this new standard.
+This revised standard forms the basis of the European Commission’s No. 41/2009 Labelling legislation.

 This level will apply to specialist substitute gluten-free products such as gluten-free breads, cakes, flour mixes etc containing Codex wheat starch with less than 20mg gluten/kg.
 It will also include naturally gluten-free normal foodstuffs like soups, chocolate, baked beans, sauces, crisps etc.

 A product labelled ‘very low gluten’ can contain between 20 and up to 100mg gluten/kg.
 This level is thought to be suitable for the vast majority of coeliacs.

 This second level will be mostly relevant to specialist substitute gluten-free products such as breads and flour mixes that contain Codex wheat starch.

 Under the previous standard, a product labelled ‘gluten-free’ could have contained up to ten times more than this (200mg gluten/kg).
 These new levels offer better protection to coeliacs.

 The European Commission Regulation 41/2009/EC became mandatory in January 2012.